All Episodes

 And we think that's because the virus never left their body, although we're not sure.

-There's always the possibility that it's a different you know, you got reinfected.
+There's always the possibility that you got reinfected.

-So I don't want people to have feel like they're completely immune from getting problems.
+So I don't want people to feel like they're completely immune from getting problems.

-But generally speaking, uh you you should be okay if you've already been infected once.
+But generally speaking, you should be okay if you've already been infected once.

-And I don't know about Orange Blaze bracelet, because I think people would be able to say that uh a bunch of different things about uh whether they cheated, do they get it really, this and that.
+And I don't know about Orange Blade Bracelet because I think people would be able to say that a bunch of different things about whether they cheated, do they get it really, this and that?

 But yeah, I mean, honor system is probably the best way of doing it.